 180-day break in service

 General members must have a 180-day break in service following retirement before returning to work for a SCERA employer.
-A General member can return to work before the end of the 180 days only if the appointment is necessary to prevent work stoppage in an emergency and is approved by the Board of Supervisors in a public meeting (not on the consent calendar).
+A “break in service” includes the employee terminating employment with no agreement or understanding between the employer and employee that the employee will return to work for the employer.
+A General member can return to work before the end of the 180 days without loss of retirement benefits only if the employer certifies that the appointment is critically needed (necessary to prevent work stoppage in an emergency or the member has skills needed to perform work of limited duration) and the appointment is approved by the governing body of the employer in a public meeting (not on the consent calendar).

 A public safety officer or firefighter is generally exempt from the 180-day separation requirement if returning to work in a public safety officer or firefighter position.